ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

   are all the same, and that domain has a DMARC record.
 In this case, this common domain is treated as the Organizational Domain.
-* No applicable DMARC policy is discovered for the RFC5322.From domain during the tree walk for that domain.
+* No applicable DMARC policy is discovered for the RFC5322.From domain during the Tree Walk for that domain.
 In this case, the DMARC mechanism does not apply to the message in question.
 * The record for the RFC5322.From domain indicates strict alignment.
 In this case, a simple string comparison of the RFC5322.From domain and the